JorgePerC/SystemsOnChipDesign/Timers/Timers.md

 Each Timer has several Output compare channes, This allows you to raise an interrupt on different stages in the clock cycle without resetting _count_.

+### Polling vs Interruptions:

+Polling is a practice where you have to go to the register and read it each time to see if the timer has compleated it's count.

+Later on we'll see how to do it with interruptions.

 ## Applications

 * Counting events